ondras12345/AlarmClock/docs/manual.md

 If an alarm with option 'Enabled: Single' is inhibited, it gets disabled the same as if it started ringing normally.

-This feature can by enabled by holding the 'stop' button (long press duration is defined by button_long_press compile-time option).
-It disables automatically after the set time, but it can be manually disabled by holding the 'stop' button 4x longer than for a normal
+This feature can by enabled by clicking on the `i` button in the GUI.
+The button should change to uppercase `I`, indicating that the feature is on.
+It disables automatically after the set time, but it can be manually disabled by pressing the same button again.
-It is indicated by the LED.

 # Configuration
 ## Compile-time